francisafu/francisfu.com/content/post/技术无罪/Nodoj-Havebla.md

 - Just import the following subscription link into the corresponding client.
 - Use a client that atleast support SS + SSR + VMess + Trojan.
-- Group 1: All filtered high speed nodes to use and will be updated every 2 hours.
-- Group 2: Public nodes that are stable to use and will be updated every 12 hours.
+- Group 1: Public nodes that are stable to use and will be updated every 12 hours.
-- Group 3: Some free airports only provide 1GB traffic or have limited time to use.
+- Group 2: Some free airports only provide 1GB traffic or have limited time to use.
 These nodes will be updated every 2 hours.
 Set the auto-update option on your client to get fresh nodes when using them.
 - If an IP is repeated more than once, it's usually because of the different ports.
 - Depending on your internet provider and location, some nodes might not work.